Why People With Red Hair Have a Higher Risk of Skin Cancer

 Research shows the cancer risk could be higher because of alterations in one gene in people with red hair.

-Skin cancer is the most common cancer diagnosis in the United States.
-One in five Americans will develop skin cancer by the age of 70—and redheads are especially at risk.
+The most common cancer diagnosis in the United States is skin cancer.
+In fact, one in five Americans will develop the disease by the age of 70—and redheads are especially at risk.
 Here’s why people with red hair have a higher risk of skin cancer.

 What is melanin?